cengiz-pz/godot-ios-admob-plugin/README.md

 	- keep `Change Install Folder` setting pointing to your project's root directory
 	- keep `Ignore asset root` checkbox checked
 	- click `Install` button
-- enable the plugin via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor
+- enable the addon via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor
+- enable the plugin via the `iOS` section of `Project->Export...` menu, in the Godot Editor

 ### ![](addon/icon.png?raw=true) Installing manually
 Steps:
 - download release archive from Github
 - unzip the release archive
 - copy to your Godot project's root directory
-- enable the plugin via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor
+- enable the addon via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor
+- enable the plugin via the `iOS` section of `Project->Export...` menu, in the Godot Editor

 ## ![](addon/icon.png?raw=true) Usage
 - Add `Admob` node to your main scene and populate the ID fields of the node